Estonia & the Baltics Tours

 As Seen in…

-Places to visit in Estonia and on our tours of the Baltics
+Places you’ll visit in Estonia on our group tours of the Baltics

-The coast too forms an intrinsic part of the identity of the country, at around 3,800 km in length and an astonishing 2,355 islands can be found, two of tem forming their own counties.
-Indeed, in winter months, when seas freeze, ice roads can be driven in a thrilling route to some offshore towns and villages.
-The result is a land with few physical land defences, opening it to attack from the east and south, whilst the maritime features of the Baltic and Gulf of Finland offer both trading and invasion opportunities from the Scandinavia and beyond.
+The result is a land with few physical land defences, opening it to attack from the east and south, whilst the maritime features of the Baltic and Gulf of Finland offer both trading and invasion opportunities from Scandinavia and beyond.

-Whilst prehistory indicates a small scale, but sophisticated culture in the region, with significant forts and technically advanced weaponry evident, into the Iron Age, the land of the ‘Aesti’ tribes, mentioned by Tacitus, remained well beyond Rome’s grasp and so the Baltic family of tribes here retained their religious and ethnic identities for many centuries beyond other European countries: their ‘wind-magic’ cults, similar to the Lapps in Finland survived until the papal crusades of the 11th and 12th centuries.
-The blueprint for the scattered towns of today’s landscape was formed in the development of ‘kihelkonds’, parish governments with fortified bases, one of which grew into Tallinn, helping to defend against the Viking attacks and coastal settlements in the later first millennium A.D..
+Prehistory indicates a small but sophisticated culture in the region, with significant forts and technically advanced weaponry.
+Into the Iron Age, the land of the ‘Aesti’ tribes remained well beyond Rome’s grasp and so the Baltic family of tribes here retained their religious and ethnic identities for many centuries beyond other European countries.

 Beneath this torrid scene, though, Estonian national identity clung on and by the 1989 restoration of Estonian as the national language seemed an inevitable first step toward re-establishing the Republic in 1991.
 EU and Eurozone membership has followed and today’s country proclaims its pride with passion.